casper-network/ceps/text/0008-post-genesis-validator-onboarding.md

 - honest validators voluntarily leaving;
 - byzantine validators being forcibly ejected.

 This CEP focusses upon the process of **securely** onboarding new validators.
-It highlights the non-trivial security, infrastructure, engagement & token considerations of doing so.
-It does so whilst considering 3 distinct onboarding use cases:
+It frames such a process within non-trivial security, infrastructure, engagement & token contextual considerations.
+In particular it foccusses upon the following 3 use cases:

 - a validator acting on the behalf of themselves;
 - a validator acting on the behalf of themselves & delegators;